zeerakmo/Level4IndividualProject/data/readme.md

 Contains the JSON annotation files outputted by the algorithms as well as the ground truth annotations in the JSON format

  - json
-	 - Contains the results for each algorithm on the original dataset
+	 - Contains the results for each algorithm on the original dataset, along with the ground truth
- - json_resized, along with the ground truth
+ - json_resized
 	 - Contains the results for each algorithm on the resized dataset, along with the ground truth

 ## raw